 Why sync?
 Because with the click of a few buttons and about 30 seconds of your time, you’re able to have all your plans and data in your personal calendar and vice versa.
 This is a whole lot easier than taking a different approach and creating a Gantt chart in your Outlook Calendar.
 Make it easier on yourself and skip the lengthy how-to.

 As more and more people are working remotely these days, this sync makes it super easy to connect your team from wherever they are.
 Current tasks, changes or deletions to tasks, and upcoming deadlines can all be viewed from your personal calendar.
-So even if you’re at the office, working from home, or halfway around the world you can stay up to date with your work goals.
+So even if you’re at the office, working from home, or a hybrid of both, you can stay up to date with your work goals.
 Just check in on your Outlook app and you’re good to go, even when you’re on-the-go.

 There’s always that one person in your office who has problems with technology.
 Maybe it’s the one guy who always locks himself out of his email.
 Or the person who never gets updates because their phone is constantly on the fritz.
 Or the boss who can’t turn off the potato filter for the entirety of your video conference call.

 Unfortunately, syncing your planner with Outlook won’t cure all these technology woes.
 But it can make it easier for everyone to stay up to date and informed on work events.
 Anyone with the shared calendar can see what the upcoming tasks are, even without signing into Ganttic.

 When you decide to synchronize your calendar with your planner.
 You’ll have control over the information you want shared between programs.
 In Ganttic, you can choose not only the specific resources you want synced, but you can also decide if you only want Outlook to access your planner or if you want Ganttic to access your calendar.
 Or if you want the information like new events, to be imported to both.
 This is your choice between one-way sync or two-way sync.